Middle-High-German-Conceptual-Database/mhdbdb-parameter-ontology-2023/README.md

-# dhPLUS Parameter Ontology
+# MHDBDB Parameter Ontology

-This directory contains all sources of the dhPLUS Parameter Ontology.
+This directory contains all sources of the MHDBDB Parameter Ontology.

 ## Template Usage